Greg-T8/LearningDotNet/Books/fsharp_in_action/notes.md

 ```

 `ignore` takes in any value and gives back a `unit` value, which the F# compiler understands can be discarded without a warning.

+**Creating statements in F#**
+While atypical, you can do statement-based evaluation in F#.
+Essentially, just make sure that all of your code returns `unit` (using `ignore` where necessary).
+In addition, you'll need to use mutable data throughout your codebase, which is deliberately more work than using *immutable* data.